ku-cms/SVTagging/README.md

 export SCRAM_ARCH=el9_amd64_gcc12
 ```

-Then logout and log back in to cmslpc-el9, or do:
+If you edited ~/.bash_profile, logout and log back in to cmslpc-el9, or do:
 ```
 source ~/.bash_profile
 ```